esmil/kitchen-qemu/README.md

 When `false` QEMU is simply shut down immediately.
 This is faster but similar to forcefully pulling the power from the virtual machine.

-Defaults to `false` when all attached disk images are opened read-only and `true` otherwise.
+Defaults to `false` when all attached disk images are snapshotted or read-only.
+Otherwise `true`.

 ### <a name="config-require-chef-omnibus"></a> require\_chef\_omnibus